Are you Suffering from Depression

 If you have depression, you will find living with the condition hard on yourself.
 But also your close family and friends.
 It can affect the way you eat, sleep, work and the way you feel about yourself and your life.
 Other people may tell you to ‘pull yourself together’ or ‘snap out of it’, but no matter how much you want to, it’s not that easy.
 This is not a sign of weakness as some people may believe, but part of the psychological disorder.

 It can be difficult to explain how you are feeling to others.
 Sometimes you may become overwhelmed with emotion, or even feel emotionless.
 This can lead to a breakdown in relationships.
 If depression is untreated, it can have massive effect on your health, finances, work and relationships.
 It’s advised to seek help as early as you possibly can by visiting your GP.
 Many people find Hypnotherapy useful for managing a number of symptoms of depression, alongside other types of therapy such as EFT and Counselling.
+If you are on antidepressants and want help with the withdrawal symptoms follow the link below.

 Symptoms of Depression